EstherMo/City-Records-Frontend/README.md

 - Creating a user login
 - Implement a one to many relationship between users and records to be able to save separate records for each user.

+## Deployed
+- This frontend is deployed on aws and works if the backend is running-  http://cityrecordsproject.s3-website-us-east-1.amazonaws.com/